rumiio/SageMaker_Custom_Container/README.md

-## Create an Endpoint Configuration on SageMaker.
+## Create an Endpoint Configuration on SageMaker

 1. On the SageMaker console, go to **Endpoint Configurations**, and click on **Create endpoint configuration** button.